 While living in Sea Point in the late 1980s I developed a fascination for watching the lighthouse signal on Robben Island at night.
 My flat was on Beach Road facing Table Bay and the Atlantic Ocean.
 While looking out to sea, I often thought of Nelson Mandela and his imprisonment time there for political activism and apartheid opposition.

-Built in 1864 the lighthouse is on the highest point of the island – Minto Hill.
+Built in 1864, the lighthouse is on the highest point of the island – Minto Hill.
 It’s the only South African lighthouse that uses a flashing instead of revolving signal light.
 The light is visible for 24 nautical miles.
 The name Robben Island (Robbeneiland in Afrikaans) means “seal island”.
 It’s a flat oval-shaped island about 2 miles long and 1 mile wide.
-The Dutch settlers were the first to use Robben Island as a prison but British colonists later used it for that purpose as well.
+The Dutch settlers were the first to use Robben Island as a prison, but British colonists later used it for that purpose as well.

-In the late 17th century a Dutch ship carrying gold coins to pay Dutch East India Company employees ran amok a short distance off Robben Island.
+In the late 17th century, a Dutch ship carrying gold coins to pay Dutch East India Company employees ran amok a short distance off Robben Island.
 The gold that went down in that shipwreck is worth millions of dollars.
-Over the years some gold coins have washed ashore but the treasure remains buried in the ocean protected by the violent surf.
+Over the years, gold coins have washed ashore, but the treasure remains buried in the ocean protected by the violent surf.

 In January 2010, I visited Robben Island as a tourist.
 It was a thought-provoking experience.
 The ferry ride from Victoria and Alfred Waterfront was unforgettable, and there was a calm and comfortable sense of camaraderie among the eclectic group of passengers of many ages, races, and nationalities.
 Our South African guide was a former political prisoner who lived on the island for over 10 years.